 Thank you for contacting me about the Gender Recognition Act 2004 (GRA).

-My colleagues in the Government Equalities Office have looked carefully and thoroughly into the gender recognition process, including considering potential changes to the Gender Recognition Act 2004.
-After careful consideration, it is their view that existing legislation strikes the right balance between ensuring there are proper checks and balances in the system and ensuring that there is support in place for people who want to change their legal sex.
+My colleagues in the Government Equalities Office have, over recent years, looked at the gender recognition process, including considering potential changes to the Gender Recognition Act 2004.
+After careful consideration, it is their view that this existing legislation strikes the right balance between ensuring there are proper checks and balances in the system and ensuring there is support in place for people who want to change their legal sex.

 Thank you again for taking the time to contact me.